EUCAIM/k8s-deploy-node/kubeapps/README.md

 # Enable Kubernetes plugin for OIDC authentication:
 Kubeapps is a dashboard to deploy charts with Helm over Kubernetes, so if you want to use OIDC authentication in Kubeapps you need first enable the Kubernetes plugin for that.

 Doc:
  - OIDC in Kubeapps: https://github.com/kubeapps/kubeapps/blob/master/docs/user/using-an-OIDC-provider.md
  - OIDC in Kubernetes: https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens

-Basically you must edit ``/etc/kubernetes/manifests/kube-apiserver.yaml`` to add the following parameters to the command:
+Basically you must edit ``/etc/kubernetes/manifests/kube-apiserver.yaml`` to add the following parameters to the command (kube-apiserver) of the container:
 ```
    - --oidc-issuer-url=https://chaimeleon-eu.i3m.upv.es/auth/realms/CHAIMELEON
    - --oidc-client-id=kubernetes